thosgood/this-weeks-finds/markdown/251-300/week290.md

 [gallons](http://en.wikipedia.org/wiki/Gallon#Historyhttp://en.wikipedia.org/wiki/Gallon#History))
 the reason is that once upon a time, a British wine gallon was 7 inches across and 6 inches deep - for some untold reason that deserves further investigation.
-If we approximate π by 22/7, the volume then comes out to 3 \times 7 \times 11 cubic inches!
+If we approximate \pi  by 22/7, the volume then comes out to 3 \times 7 \times 11 cubic inches!

 This 11-ness of the gallon then infects other units of volume.
 For